-The Minnesota Department of Education is pleased to announce the formation of the Science Education Standards Review Committee (see below).
-This committee will meet during the 2018-19 school year to review the current (2009) standards, gather feedback, and propose new standards.
+The first draft of the revised Minnesota K-12 Science Education Standards-2019 is now available (see below).
 The date by which all schools must implement the new standards will be determined during the rulemaking process.

 For more information about the standards review process, contact John Olson 651-582-8673.

 Standards, Assessments and Graduation Requirements

 Graduation Requirements in Science include standards and course requirements.
 See the Graduation Requirements page.

 Student progress on the science standards is assessed by the Minnesota Comprehensive Assessment (MCAs) at grades five and eight, and once in high school in the year that the student completes a biology course.
 Information and support materials on science testing are available on the Statewide Testing page.